 For information that is subject to change, such as a requirement or policy, it is often best to direct users to the place where the most current information lives (e.g., on risd.edu or events. risd.edu) rather than posting the information directly.

 Build a strong and positive RISD presence.
 Our community’s numerous social media accounts collectively inform people’s opinions of RISD, so each account in the ecosystem contributes to determining the strength of RISD’s social media presence.
-Seek to showcase what makes RISD unique and special, and share information and engage in a manner that reflects RISD’s mission, campus culture and core values.
+Seek to showcase what makes RISD unique and special, and share information and engage in a manner that reflects RISD’s mission and core values, strategic vision and commitment to social equity and inclusion.
 Refrain from posting content and liking or following users or pages that reflect personal interests and/or that may be in conflict with RISD’s mission or values.

 Respect your audience.
 When deciding what to share, keep in mind the diverse values and points of view in our community.
 Avoid content that may be deemed offensive or defamatory.